-At the end of the first quarter of fiscal 2008, our cash and short-term investments totaled \$224.1 million.
-The decrease of \$115.4 million since the end of fiscal 2007 resulted primarily from the reclassification of approximately \$95.3 million of auction rate securities to non-current investments, purchases of approximately \$46.2 million of our common stock, and cash used for acquisitions of \$5.7 million, offset by positive cash generated from operations of \$19.8 million and proceeds from issuances of common stock of \$11.4 million.
+At the end of the second quarter of fiscal 2008, our cash and short-term investments totaled \$259.0 million.
+The decrease of \$80.5 million since the end of fiscal 2007 resulted primarily from the reclassification of approximately \$67.7 million of auction rate securities to non-current investments (see below), purchases of our common stock, and cash used for acquisitions, offset by cash generated from operations and proceeds from issuances of common stock.

-In addition to the \$224.1 million of cash and short-term investments, we had approximately \$95.3 million in investments related to ARS that are classified as non-current.
+In addition to the \$259.0 million of cash and short-term investments, we had \$67.7 million in investments related to ARS that are classified as non-current.
 Our ARS are floating rate securities with longer-term maturities which are marketed by financial institutions with auction reset dates at primarily 28 or 35 day intervals to provide short-term liquidity.
 The underlying collateral of the ARS consist primarily of municipal bonds, which are insured by monoline insurance companies, with the remainder consisting of student loans, which are supported by the federal government as part of the Federal Family Education Loan Program (FFELP) and by the monoline insurance companies.
-The credit ratings for all of our ARS are AAA.
-Beginning in February, auctions for these securities began to fail, which has resulted in higher interest rates being earned on these securities.
-We will not be able to access these funds until a future auction for these ARS is successful, or until we sell the securities in a secondary market which currently is not active, although there have been instances of redemptions at par to date by municipalities through refinance of new debt.
-As such, these investments currently lack short-term liquidity and were therefore reclassified as non-current on the balance sheet.
+Beginning in February, auctions for these securities began to fail, and the interest rates for these ARS reset to the maximum rate per the applicable investment offering document.
+As of February 29, 2008, our ARS investments totaled \$109.8 million.
+During the second quarter, investments totaling \$38.2 million were either redeemed at par by the issuer or sold at a successful auction, reducing the par value of our ARS investments to \$71.6 million.
+We will not be able to access these remaining funds until a future auction for these ARS is successful, we sell the securities in a secondary market which currently is not active, or they are redeemed by the issuer.
+As such, these remaining investments currently lack shortterm liquidity and were therefore reclassified as non-current on the balance sheet.